isomerpages/gb-assist/_psg/1b-ahrms-v3.0-pkgb-20users.md

 - Made any payment to a supplier, vendor or third party in relation to the purchase/lease of the equipment
 - Signed any contract with a supplier, vendor or third party in relation to the purchase/lease of the equipment

-### Description

-The solution is an integrated and cloud based Accounting and Human Resource Management System with modular system structure provides fast, reliable and comprehensive accounting, payroll and financial reporting and real-time analysis capabilities, enabling faster, more compliant financial close and run real-time financial accounting and reporting processes.

 ### Mode of Payment
 Direct Purchase